Last updated: May 30, 2021

 - User’s info: Clients take responsibility for the sharing of user’s information on deBroome’s platforms.

 Personally identifiable information: deBroome will not sell client’s identifiable information to others.

 Non-personally identifiable information: deBroome shares non-personally identifiable information (such as anonymous number of sessions/pageviews, visit duration, and top countries) on our services to clients.
-This is to measure the engagement of their own brand manual.
+This is to measure the engagement of their own brand portal.
 Our clients have the right to share this information.
 Non-personally identifiable information is stored for 38 months.